EOL Project Exploration (Lab)

 12) The scientific name of the Death Cap Mushroom is Amanita phalloides.

-13) The Death Cap Mushroom has been found in various countries, including Germany, France, and the United States.
+13) The Death Cap Mushroom has been found in multiple countries including Germany, France, and the United States.

 14) Wolbachia pipientis would be found in the taxonomic domain Bacteria.

-15) Wolbachia pipientis can be found in a wide range of hosts, including insects such as mosquitoes, fruit flies, and butterflies.
+15) Wolbachia pipientis can be found in a variety of insect hosts, including mosquitoes.

-16) Besides killing the host, one of the potential effects of Wolbachia on its host is altering reproductive behavior, such as inducing parthenogenesis (asexual reproduction).
+16) Besides killing the host, one of the potential effects of Wolbachia on its host can be altering the reproduction of the host, such as causing feminization or inducing parthenogenesis.

 17) The common name of Dictyostelium is Slime mold.

-18) Dictyostelium belongs to the taxonomic kingdom Protista.
+18) Dictyostelium belongs to the taxonomic kingdom Protista (or Protoctista).

 19) The scientific name (Genus species) of the Peregrine Falcon is Falco peregrinus.